A number of overarching comments came out of the workshop discussions for the framework that should be taken into consideration for the Roman period:

-Proactive programmes of fieldwork and air reconnaissance are required if we wish to see significant new understanding of rural society and economies, particularly in the uplands, during the Roman period.
-(3.2:3.6) To what extent do new and current landscape studies reveal significant new information?
+To what extent do new and current landscape studies reveal significant new information?
 Palaeoenvironmental and alluvial studies are relevant to this.

 Development-led archaeology on military sites in urban contexts provides an important opportunity to review chronologies and phasing of the sequence of fort construction and use.
 Particular attention should be paid to any possible traces of early pre-fort phases or later Roman occupation.
-(3.4:3.19 part of)

-Use palaeoenvironmental samples and analysis to inform our understanding of the Roman and pre-Roman environment.
-Wherever ramparts, roads or ditches are to be excavated, a sampling strategy should be considered for the recovery and investigation of buried soils, turves and similar deposits likely to preserve pollen, insects and other micro-organisms likely to be indicators of past vegetation, water quality and landuse.
-Specialists need to look for turf material and be aware of what to expect.
-(3.3:3.16) Landscape studies including lidar, field survey, aerial photography, plus palaeoenvironmental assessment such as pollen and wood analysis.
+Landscape studies including lidar, field survey, aerial photography, plus palaeoenvironmental assessment such as pollen and wood analysis.
 Target the hinterland of Roman forts including small wetlands adjacent to sites for cereals and local impact.
 Look at regional, climate-driven changes.

 Refer to Q11 supporting statement and include analysis of soil contaminants.
 Current study of geochemical signatures for historic lead production in the Peak District (Nick Clarke), can this model of research be applied elsewhere?
 River, lake and peat deposits will give good time depth.

-This should be complemented by carefully targeted geophysical survey and research excavation on Scheduled military sites, as demonstrated at Birdoswald.
-(3.4:3.19 part of) Potential sites of un-located forts have been identified and air reconnaissance and field evaluation / survey should be directed to these, which are listed in the original research framework in section 3.4:30.
+Potential sites of un-located forts have been identified and air reconnaissance and field evaluation / survey should be directed to these, which are listed in the original research framework in section 3.4:30.
 Check LIDAR information on the ground for development proposals alongside known Roman roads.
 Use improved geophysical survey techniques/equipment.

 Undertake a synthesis of recent relevant work.
 Identify gaps in knowledge and carry out geophysical and landscape surveys, followed by targeted evaluation and excavation.
 Look at successful funding models from recent projects, such as university research or HLF community projects.
 NEW STRATEGY Much progress has been made on this over the last 10 years but what is especially needed now is synthesis.